 - Some tenderness, puffiness (even bruising), redness, and itching is quite normal for the tattoo healing process.
 DO NOT PICK, PEEL, OR SCRATCH the treated area as this could result in your color healing uneven, as well as the risk of scarring and infection.
 Apply pressure with a clean Q-Tip should the tattoo’d area become itchy.

-- Finally, relax!
-Don’t worry about a thing.
-It’s just a tattoo that will lighten, soften and heal in a matter of days.
-Do exactly as I have advised you to do OR not to do and all heals well.
+- RELAX and trust the process!
+It’s just a tattoo.
+It will lighten, soften and heal in a matter of days.
+As long as you follow the instructions you will be fine!!
 Complications are extremely rare.
 If you think you may have an infection, consult your doctor, and let us know as well.

 Eyeliner Healing Agenda

 Day 1 – You will have anywhere from slight to heavy swelling.
-This depends on the amount of histamines in each client’s body.
+This depends on each client’s body.
 You may have bruising.
 You may appear as though you have been crying or have allergies.
 The eyeliner will appear thicker and darker than what it will heal up to be.
 No contact lenses for 5 days.
 No Visine.

-Day 2 – The morning of day 2 is most likely when the swelling will peak.
+Day 2 – The morning of day 2 is when the swelling will typically peak.
 Plan to use your cool packs!
 The darker and thicker appearance lingers, and the area will feel tight and tender.

 Day 3-4 – Less swelling.
-The eye tissue still feels tight and somewhat tight.
+The eye tissue still feels tight and tight.
 The peeling process begins.
 Start ointment in 48-72 hours.
-Some feeling of pinching and itching is quite normal, the ointment will help relieve this feeling.
+Some itching is quite normal, the ointment will help relieve this feeling.

 Eyebrow Healing Agenda